 7 Back-to-School Driving Safety Tips

-That's why the Property Casualty Insurers Association of America (PCI) has released a list of back-to-school driving safety tips for parents and young drivers, alike.
-There are distractions all around in the car, and PCI is encouraging drivers to put down their phones and stay focused on the road.
+The Property Casualty Insurers Association of America (PCI) has a great list of back-to-school driving safety tips for parents and young drivers.
+Reducing the distractions in the car will help reduce the accidents we see from young drivers.

 Always wear seat belts - There's no reason to drive without a seat belt.
 Luckily, cars alert you when the driver or passenger is not wearing one.
 If you're driving others, politely ask them to wear theirs, if they don't do it automatically.

 Allow for extra travel time - When you add school speed limits, new drivers, and those unfamiliar with their routes, the potential for accidents increases.
 Allow a little extra time and be patient of those who are less experienced with driving.

 Follow the speed limit - Always be aware of changes in speed limits, especially around schools and construction zones.

 Avoid distracted driving - No texting, no cellphone use, and encourage any passengers to keep the volume down to limit distracted driving.